skrivov/erapp/README.md

 ### LLM Usage Philosophy
 The system uses LLMs for extraction and rule development assistance only — never for business decisions:
 - Extraction: Convert unstructured receipts into structured data (via `extraction.schema.ts`).
+Prompts: `lib/extractionLLM.ts`
 - Policy QA for curently active rule: High‑reasoning analysis that flags conflicts, overlaps, and gaps; may include suggested example inputs for future QA.
 It does not execute tests.
+Prompts: `lib/policyQA.ts`

 Critical: All approval routing decisions are made by deterministic rules in `lib/evaluate.ts`, not by LLMs.